luminovang/documentation/running/debugging.md

 ## Overview

-Luminova framework application debugging and profiling.
+Debugging, troubleshooting, and profiling in the Luminova framework application.

 ***